 SunCrest Orchard Alpacas and Fiber Works specializes in fiber processing and producing beautiful alpaca goods like yarn, scarves, mittens, and other types of apparel.
 SunCrest uses their own full-service Belfast Mini Mill that is capable of producing felted sheets, rug yarn, batts, rovings, and a variety of yarns available in different sizes and colors.

 Owners Mike and Cindy McDermott host trekking tours from April through October and fiber art classes from February through June.
 There are educational tours year-round where guests learn about the farm, fiber harvesting, and fiber processing production.

 Grand Junction's Culinary Art

-Of course, culinary art is one of the most popular pasttimes when looking for artistic things to do in Grand Junction.
+Of course, culinary art is one of the most popular pastimes when looking for artistic things to do in Grand Junction.
 Restaurants in town cover the gamut with a variety of ethnic eateries, fast food joints, and high-end establishments.

-A standout during my visit was Bin 707 Foodbar where owner and Executive Chef Josh Niernberg uses local and domestic ingredients to create seasonal Colorado cuisine.
+A standout during my visit was Bin 707 Foodbar where the owner and Executive Chef Josh Niernberg uses local and domestic ingredients to create seasonal Colorado cuisine.
 The restaurant’s vibe is casual and welcoming with plenty of plates for sharing.
 Bin 707 serves New American dishes that are both beautiful and scrumptious, and they offer a variety of ingenious cocktails, beers, ciders, and wines to enjoy with your meal.

 Chef Niernberg creates dishes using a variety of meats and vegetables.
 The seared duck breast with bread pudding is sure to delight meat-loving patrons.